jsc9859/project-proposal/README.md

 # What and why?
 What software system would you like to build this semester, and why?
 Include a description of what problem the system would solve and why this is important.
 I want to build an IOS app for people with very strict diets such as vegan diets.
 I have had personal experiences with friends who have a very strict diet finding it difficult to enjoy a meal outside their home without having to do diligent research on the area they are going.
-Many restaurants advertise as vegetarian meals but this app will ONLY inlcude vegab resturatants or resturants that offer vegan options [not vegeterian].
+Many restaurants advertise as vegetarian meals but this app will ONLY include vegan restaurants or restaurants that offer vegan options [not vegetarian].

 # For whom?
 This will be for users who have severe allergies, or have a strict diet, like a vegan diet.